diogoaurelio/schedoscopeWiki/File-System-Transformations.md

 * `toPath`: The path to move the specified files to.
 When given a file path or file pattern, the source is interpreted as an HDFS path.
 If given a `file://` URL, the source is interpreted as local file system path.

+## IfExists

+`IfExists` performs a file transformation, but only if there are files matching a path pattern.

+* `path`: The path to check.
+It is interpreted as an HDFS path.
+If given a `file://` URL, the path is interpreted as local file system path.

+* `op`: The file system transformation to execute if the `path` does exist.

+## IfNotExists

+`IfExists` performs a file transformation, but only if there are no files matching a path pattern.
+This is useful to avoid repetitive copying.

+* `path`: The path to check.
+It is interpreted as an HDFS path.
+If given a `file://` URL, the path is interpreted as local file system path.

+* `op`: The file system transformation to execute if the `path` does not exist.

 # Helpers

 # Examples